stevenpetryk/cheesecloth/README.md

 ```

 Your controller action quickly becomes a nightmare.
 But wait—you're a
-good developer, and you extract these filters out into a `EventFilterer` object:
+good developer, and you extract these filters out into an `EventFilterer` object:

 ```rb
 class EventFilterer